BREXIT - Possible Outcomes for Citizens [Updated 11/04/2019]

 - There could be a no-deal Brexit on 1 November 2019, if the UK fails to ratify the Withdrawal Agreement by 31 October 2019; or

 - The UK government could request another extension of the Article 50 period before 31 October 2019; or

-- The government may unilaterally revoke article 50, effectively cancelling Brexit.
+- The UK government could unilaterally revoke Article 50, effectively cancelling Brexit.

-Here we look at possible outcomes for EU and British citizens, especially in the case of a no-deal Brexit.
+Here we look at possible outcomes for EU citizens and UK nationals, with and without a ratified Withdrawal Agreement.

 Brexit with Withdrawal Agreement

-- All EU citizens in the UK before this date will have until 30 June 2021 to register, through the EU Settlement Scheme;
+- All EU citizens arriving in the UK before 31 December 2020 will have until 30 June 2021 to register, through the EU Settlement Scheme;

 - Family members in a relationship with the EU citizen before the end of the transition period will be able to join those with settled status at any future date;

 - New immigration rules, applying to EU nationals arriving after transition, should come into effect by January 2021.
 EEA workers will be treated the same as non-European nationals under the existing points-based system, but with some amendments to the system.
 The government’s proposal is analysed in detail here.